QBladeOcean/QBladeOceanDocs/docs/source/src/user/dlc/dlc.rst

 To import all simulation defined in a DLC table into QBlade's GUI simply enter the Simulation module and select *Import Simulations from a DLC Table*.

+**Please note, when working with a spreadsheet tool:** When importing a DLC table it is not possible to directly import an Excel or other spreadsheet formatted file.
+Instead, the table within the spreadsheet must be copy/pasted into a plain text file, with or without the header.
+This text file can then be imported.

 .. _fig-dlc_imp:
 .. figure:: import_DLC.png
    :align: center
+   :scale: 55%
    :alt: Import a DLC Table.

    Import a DLC Table from the Simulation Menu.